forestgrape/coronavirus/index.md

     * Virions decay fast in sunlight, soap and disinfectants (the halflife time is a few minutes).
     * From 0 to 40 degrees the decay is faster at increased temperature and depends on the biochemical environment.
 In saliva, nasal mucus and sputum the halflife time is about 8 hours at 4 degrees and about 2 hours at a room-temperature of 22 degrees.
     * Above 45 degrees the decay fastens and is less dependent on the biochemical environment since the spring-loaded proteins loose their energy.
-    * A fast decay seems to occur in the presence of osmotic pressure e.g. when the concentration of salts is very low in the surrounding water.
+    * A fast decay occurs when the concentration of salts is very low in the surrounding water.
 This is the case in distilled water and in situations with a lot of condensation.
+Possible mechansims: osmotic pressure or increase of degrees of freedom of movement especially of the single stranded RNA/DNA.
 - [Coronaviruses](2_biological/coronavirus.md).
 Life cycle, distinguishing features and capabilities of coronaviruses.
   - [Backtracing Sars-CoV-1/2](./2_biological/hosts_of_nidovirales.md#backtracing-sars-cov-12) (*explorative*)
     The natural habitat of SARS-CoV-1/2 includes domestic animals and insects in the region Northern Yunnan.
 The life cycle of SARS-like is alternating in hosts and follows nutrient cycles.